Disclosure: Top10VPN is editorially independent. We may earn commissions if you buy a VPN through links on our site.

 Very Private Logging Policy

-Some VPN services keep logs of user behavior.
+Some VPN services keep logs of user activity.
 This completely defeats the point of using a VPN for torrenting because it means your activity is still being recorded.

 Thankfully, Proton VPN operates a minimal logging policy.
 The only thing it stores is a timestamp of when you last logged in, which it uses to protect your account against unauthorized use.